stackhpc/azimuth-llm/README.md

 ## Azimuth App

-This app ~~is~~ will soon be provided as part of a standard deployment Azimuth, so no specific steps are required to use this app other than access to an up-to-date Azimuth deployment.
+This app is provided as part of a standard deployment Azimuth, so no specific steps are required to use this app other than access to an up-to-date Azimuth deployment.

 ## Manual Deployment